EricPacefactory/scv2_services_beta/README.md

 ## Purpose

-This repo contains code for running the *gifwrapper* service, which when running, provides a server that can generate animation files for download.
+This repo contains code for running the *gifwrapper* service, which provides a server that can generate animation files for download.

 ## Requirements